okteto/deno-getting-started/README.md

 hello deno-world!
 ```

+Did you notice that your application is available in port 8080?
+This is because the Okteto CLI automatically forwarding port 8080 to your remote development container.

 ## Step 6: See Application Changes in Kubernetes

 Don't close the Okteto terminal, and let's change something in the Deno sample app.